oktavilla/hopp-docs/docs/data-models/content-item.md

 | [Brand]({{ site.baseurl }}{% link docs/data-models/brand.md %})              | No       | Many        |
 | [Contributor]({{ site.baseurl }}{% link docs/data-models/contributor.md %})  | No       | Many        |

+## Social Media Promotion Data

+The Content Item Information Design Templates comes with dedicated social media tags that guarantees great presentation on social media platforms.
+The content of these tags may be defined specifically or they will default to the data already available on the content item.

+Editable fields TBD.

 ## Teaser Data

 The content variant and type determines what sort of teaser to show on start pages and in lists.
 For video content the platform may show a teaser with a video play button and for a long read article there may be a larger, more engaging, image in the teaser.

+Editable fields TBD.